 A reallocation of foreign investment away from Vancouver seems very likely to mean an increased presence of international real estate investors in the GTA.
 Financial markets move very quickly and thus if the transfer tax has indeed incentivized a reallocation of funds, we should expect this to happen sooner than later.
 Since publishing our article in Gulf News a couple of weeks ago – Vancouver’s new realty tax is a deal-breaker – we have seen a surge in Asian Investors looking to buy prime real estate in the greater Toronto area and/or shopping for property management and rental services for new purchases.
 Surrounding areas with established single family homes, communities such as Oakville, Richmond Hill, Markham, and North York are among those seeing the fiercest bidding to secure a purchase.

 The average cost of a home in the city of Toronto in June was $746,546, up nearly 17 percent from the same month last year, according to the Canadian Real Estate Association.
-By contrast the average cost of a home in Vancouver in June was $1,026,207 up only 11 percent.
-With the average additional cost savings of $111,981 created by the Vancouver transfer tax and higher average rate of growth, Toronto real estate is now a very attractive, stable alternative for finding investment property opportunities.
+By contrast, the average cost of a home in Vancouver in June was $1,026,207 up only 11 percent.
+With the average additional cost savings of $111,981 created by the Vancouver transfer tax and the higher average rate of growth, Toronto real estate is now a very attractive, stable alternative for finding investment property opportunities.

-Toronto has also been experiencing what many would describe as an overheated real estate market, and new investment flowing into the market may fuel further, unsustainable price increases.
+Toronto has also been experiencing what many would describe as an overheated real estate market, and new investment flowing into the market may fuel further unsustainable price increases.
 The Ontario Government will need to keep an eye on how the real estate market develops to gauge whether and when a similar tax response may be required.

 We will be keeping a close eye on the Toronto real estate market as well as other high value markets such as Victoria and Montreal; International investors will want to do the same as they make decisions about where to best place their property investment dollars.